Reinforcement Learning Control of Quantum Error Correction: RL steering of control policy

 To confirm that suppression of detection events is not due to hindered detection capability but is in fact due to suppressed errors, we evaluate the logical performance in Fig.~\ref{fig4}(c).
-Compared to the fixed policy, we find on average a $24\%$ reduction of LER and a $2.4$x improvement of its stability (quantified by the standard deviation of the LER distribution).
-These figures of merit further improve to $31\%$ and $3.5$x respectively, by additionally steering the decoder parameters, as schematically illustrated in Fig.~\ref{fig1}(a).
+Compared to the fixed policy, we find on average a $24\%$ reduction of LER and a $2.4$x improvement of its stability (quantified here by the standard deviation of the LER distribution).
+These figures of merit further improve to $31\%$ and $3.5$x respectively, by additionally steering the decoder parameters.
 Decoder steering is achieved within the same RL framework by reweighting the matching graph as described in Ref.~\cite{sivak2024optimization}.
 While steering of the classical controller is done via the surrogate objective $C$ that relies exclusively on the error detection probabilities, our decoder steering process relies on LER estimation, which is not straightforwardly scalable to the real-time setting.
 However, alternative approaches to decoder steering have been proposed \cite{google2021exponential,wang2023dgr,hockings2025improving} that, in principle, do not suffer from this limitation.

-We also analyzed the RL performance under natural system drift, which arises from sources ranging from material defects near the quantum system \cite{klimov2018fluctuations} to temperature fluctuations in the classical control instruments and, unlike our prior demonstration, rarely has a simple time-dependence.
-Fourier analysis of multiple experimental RL runs from Fig.~\ref{fig3}(a) reveals that the effect of steering can be understood as a filter that provides about $6\;\rm dB$ of suppression to low-frequency LER fluctuations originating from these natural sources, see Supp.~Mat.~III.
+We also analyzed the RL performance under natural system drift, which arises from sources ranging from material defects near the quantum system \cite{klimov2018fluctuations} to temperature fluctuations in the classical control instruments and, unlike our prior demonstration, rarely has a simple time dependence.
+Fourier analysis of multiple experimental RL runs from Fig.~\ref{fig3}(a) reveals that the effect of steering can be understood as a filter that provides about $4\;\rm dB$ of suppression of low-frequency LER fluctuations originating from these natural sources, see Supp.~Mat.~III.